mayuroza3/LaraSEOScan/README.md

 # 🔍 LaraSEOScan

-A Laravel-based on-page SEO analysis tool for developers and marketers to audit websites locally.
+LaraSEOScan is a Laravel-based SEO Scanner tool that audits websites for meta tags, broken links, and SEO optimization.

 Scan a given URL, and get a detailed report of its:

 - ✅ Page title & meta description